 Our measure of consistency, repeatedly selecting half of focal observation days and correlating the interaction rates with those of the other half, proved useful in identifying interaction types with insufficient information available.
 In all three communities, contact aggressions and food sharing stood out as having the lowest number of interactions (around or below 1 average interaction per dyad).
 Both also stood out as for all communities, consistency values were below r=0.5 (Tab.
 1).
-In our simulations, such low values only occurred when insufficient data was available to successfully approximate the underlying distributions of interactions, even in cases where the underlying distribution was highly consistent For all other interaction types, consistency values were above r=0.5 in all communities.
+In our simulations, such low values only occurred when insufficient data was available to successfully approximate the underlying distributions of interactions, even in cases where the underlying distribution was highly consistent..
+For all other interaction types, consistency values were above r=0.5 in all communities.